AidanRocke/Monte-Carlo-Hypothesis/README.md

 whatsoever.
 Moreover, given that the prime numbers have a maximum entropy distribution if you play this game long enough you will eventually lose all your money.

+## Prizes:

+The best submission by a team or individual combining strong experimental and theoretical work, presented before the 3rd of November 2021, will be awarded a 150 cL Château Lafite-Rothschild Magnum from 2012 on the 24th of December 2021.

 ## References:

 1. Aidan Rocke (https://mathoverflow.net/users/56328/aidan-rocke), information-theoretic derivation of the prime number theorem, URL (version: 2021-02-20): https://mathoverflow.net/q/384109